This page has software lessons and ideas with special room “themes” for those special times of the Sunday School year.

 BONGO’S JUNGLE: Because several of Bongo’s games take place in a JUNGLE, churches have decorated their lab as a jungle, complete with inflatable monkeys and birds hanging from the ceiling.
 (See picture on this page).
 You can buy very inexpensive “tiki” and jungle decorations from online party supply stories like Oriental Trading Company.
 Monkeygoods.com has two foot inflatable monkeys for $3 and a five foot monkey for $10.

-BONGO’S ROLLING ROCK GAME: In Bongo Loves the Bible CD, there are several games in which Bongo must avoid rolling rocks.
-In a large area, two players have kickballs they must roll on ground.
+BONGO’S ROLLING ROCK GAME: In Bongo Loves the Bible CD, two of the four games (Bongo’s Books of the Bible game and Bongo Needs the Bible) include falling and rolling rocks to dodge.
+After playing the software game(s), you can play a “rolling rock” game like this: In a large area, two players have kickballs they must roll on ground.
 Teacher reads a quiz question followed by 3 answers (a,b,c) then shouted “go”.
 Kids raced to either the ‘a’ or ‘b’ or ‘c’ side of the room while “taggers” try to roll at them (or tag them) before they are safely touching the right answer.

 Inflatable Bananas and monkees?
 Yes, they make them.
 Google it!